GeorgeKlemperer/markupProject/README.md

 # markupProject: Ghostbusters
 A fictitous ghostbusters agency web page for paranormal investigators Eun, Hugh, and George.
-The webpage contains a responsive navigation bar, a team members information section, and a contact form for getting in tough.
+The webpage contains a responsive navigation bar, a team members information section, and a contact form for getting in touch.

 <br> View web page here: https://georgeklemperer.github.io/markupProject/.